 Any changes to a Rule that would affect a product and channel combination specified in this table will require signoff.
 This includes Rules that don’t specify a product or channel at all (because that is treated as a wildcard).

-Releases which are mapped to be a Rule’s mapping, fallbackingMapping, or whitelist field require the same signoffs as the Rule.
+Releases which are mapped to be a Rule’s mapping or fallbackingMapping field require the same signoffs as the Rule.
 Releases that are not mapped to by a rule never require any signoff.
 It’s important that they are inspected before mapping to them for the first time.

 If a change affects more than one product and channel combination, all affected combinations’ required signoffs will be combined to find the full set of required.
 For example, if Firefox’s release channel requires 3 signoffs from “relman” and Firefox’s beta channel requires 2 signoffs from “releng”, a change to a Rule that affects both channels will require 3 signoffs from “relman” and 2 from “releng”.
 Changing a Release that is mapped to by Rules on the “release” and “beta” channel would also require the same signoffs.